Glossary

 • Teach your child the proper anatomical names for their private parts.
 Unsafe adults often use nicknames to avoid detection of abuse.

 • Explain the difference between a Safe Touch and an Unsafe Touch to your child.
-Safe touches make us feel happy, loved, and comfortable.
-Unsafe touches make us feel hurt, confused, icky, or not quite right.
+Safe Touches make us feel happy, loved, and comfortable.
+Unsafe Touches make us feel hurt, confused, icky, or not quite right.

 Downloads: